cabforum/smime/SBR.md

    The `subject:organizationIdentifier` SHALL be encoded as a PrintableString or UTF8String.

    The Registration Scheme identified in the Certificate SHALL be the result of the verification performed in accordance with [Section 3.2.3](#323-authentication-of-organization-identity).
-The Registration Scheme SHALL be identified using the using the following structure in the presented order:
+The Registration Scheme SHALL be identified using the following structure in the presented order:

     * 3 character Registration Scheme identifier;
     * 2 character ISO 3166 country code for the nation in which the Registration Scheme is operated, or if the scheme is operated globally ISO 3166 code "XG" SHALL be used;